 Don’t just talk – take a walk!

-As one of two finalists Catherine was asked to participate in Finalist Day, a non-interview experience designed to see both candidates in action.
+As one of two finalists Catherine was asked to participate in Finalist Day, an experience designed to see both candidates in action.
 They had an opportunity to demonstrate their interpersonal and communication skills, as well as their genuine interest in and ability to connect with residents and families.
 Catherine’s morning began not in the boardroom, but with a casual fireside chat with the Search Committee.
 The informal, low-key setting reflected the working style of the board of directors and organizational culture.

 Catherine arrived mid-morning at Sunitsch Canyon where Tierra Village is located.
 The canyon is beautiful, with grassy meadows and winding gravel roads.
 It is surrounded by forest and mountains.